stevenshci/PupilSense/README.md

 # Introduction
 **PupilSense** is a deep learning-based pupillometry system.
 It uses eye images collected from smartphones for research in the behavior modeling domain.

-The accompanying data collection app will be published soon for the research community.
+The accompanying data collection app will be released soon for the research community.

 <img width="1750" alt="Pupil-to-Iris Ratio (PIR) Estimation Pipeline" src="https://github.com/stevenshci/PupilSense/blob/main/static/PupilSense.png">